 What Is (INTER)2 SECT?

 This test series, held throughout the year at locations across the US and around the world, is designed to help top students and teams prepare for state and national MATHCOUNTS.
 Local qualifying meets use tests that are comparable in difficulty to chapter MATHCOUNTS, and the championship will be comparable in difficulty to state or national MATHCOUNTS.

 Each contest will conclude with a local awards presentation.
 As soon as each contest is completed, results are posted online so students can compare their scores to those of other students they are likely to encounter at state or national MATHCOUNTS.
 We are proud to provide this unique opportunity for students and teams to rank their performance against competitors in other states and hope that this unprecedented level of access to comparative data will help top students and teams prepare for higher levels of MATHCOUNTS competition.
 Donít miss out on this exciting opportunity to meet students from other schools and check out how your team stacks up against the competition from around the country!

 What's New This Year?

-The championship site will be hosted in a theatre with assigned seating, and there is plenty of space for all qualified students to participate.
+The championship site will be hosted in a venue with assigned seating, and there is plenty of space for all qualified students to participate.
 The $20 registration fee will help to offset the higher cost of the larger venue and staffing expenses.
 In addition, each student will be given an individual packet at the end of the contest that includes the student's tests along with a copy of the solutions (instead of giving one copy of solutions to each school) and a certificate of participation.

 How Do I Qualify For the (INTER)2 SECT Championship?